 Why Byron Bay Should Be Part of Any East Coast Trip

 The east coast of Australia is a notorious backpacking route; it is top of the list for any backpacking trip to Oz.
-Kieran Bennet spent a good few months travelling Australia with a friend on a working holiday visa and they had up to a year to travel in this popular country.
-Here he shares his experiences and reasons why Byron Bay needs to be added to your itinerary…
+Kieran Bennet spent a good few months travelling Australia with a friend on a working holiday visa and they had up to a year to travel in this amazing country.
+Here he shares his experience and why Byron Bay needs to be added to your itinerary…

 Arriving in Australia